 The Fascinating Concepts of Advanced Gemini

-The Gemini program was the bridge from Mercury to Apollo.
-All tasks astronauts would have to perform on the lunar journey were tested during Gemini.
-However, the twelve-flight program was not always planned to begin and end the way it did.
-Instead, multiple capsule modifications would allow it to perform versatile missions— everything from docking with a space station to landing on the moon, though in this post we will not be discussing lunar Gemini proposals.
+NASA's Project Gemini, which ran from 1961 to 1966, was the bridge from Project Mercury to Project Apollo.
+All tasks astronauts would have to perform on their journey to and from the moon were tested and perfected during Gemini, including rendezvous, docking, extravehicular activities, and eating space food.
+While the twelve missions of Project Gemini utilized a larger a more sophisticated Mercury capsule, multiple modifications would have allowed the spacecraft to perform versatile missions— everything from docking with a space station to landing on the moon (though this post will not be discussing lunar Gemini proposals.

 Gemini 7 spacecraft photographed by Gemini 6A (NASA)